tilenpog/backend-developer-task/database/README.md

 # Database

-Provide a file for database import with prepared mock data for:
-* users
-* folders
-* notes
+Run 'npm run seed' to initialize the database with mock data.
+Be warned that this will drop the current database!